collage of images of people in clinic

 Reducing barriers to care

-“The work CommunityHealth does to improve health outcomes is so meaningful, and it is an honor to partner with them to expand their services and reach through this new microsite clinic,” said Claudia Carravetta, Vice President, Corporate Responsibility & Global Philanthropy and President, AbbVie Foundation.
-“The clinic may be small in size but its impact on the local community is profound.”
+“The work CommunityHealth does to improve health outcomes is so meaningful, and it is an honor to partner with them to expand their services and reach through the microsite clinics,” said Keya Miller, president, AbbVie Foundation.
+“The clinics may be small in size but their impact on the local community is profound.”

 Bringing health services directly to underserved communities

 Organizations with deep community roots, like CommunityHealth, help build sustainable healthcare initiatives that create meaningful change.
-The newest clinic demonstrates the importance of increasing equitable access to quality health care one community, one clinic, and one patient at a time.
+The clinics demonstrate the importance of increasing equitable access to quality health care one community, one clinic and one patient at a time.

 Media inquiries: